riteshkc25/Predicting-30-Day-Readmission-Risk-in-Cardiovascular-Patients/README.md

 ## Risk stratification of patients with heart disease

 XGBoost model was used to predict the risk of readmission for cardiovascular patients.
 For this, I used the threshold that gave the best F1-score.
 The Kaplan-Meier results displayed a distinct difference in readmission rates across the groups.
 At 7 days, the readmission rate for the high-risk group was 8.6%, compared to a 2.1% readmission rate for the low-risk group.
 This increased at the 14-day mark where the readmission rates were 14.2% for the high-risk group compared to 3.5% for the low-risk group.
-This rate of high-risk group continued to rise through the 30-day mark providing support to the model's identification of patients who may require additional post-discharge support.
+This rate for high-risk group continued to rise through the 30-day mark providing support to the model's identification of patients who may require additional post-discharge support.

 ![Risk Stratification](Images/readmission_probability_plot.png)